Noel Gallagher: Solo career and High Flying Birds

 Gallagher's first concerts without Oasis were announced on 1 February 2010 to be at London's Royal Albert Hall on 25 and 26 March 2010 for Teenage Cancer Trust.
 He was supported by the Courteeners and Plan B, respectively.
 Terry Kirkbride and Gem Archer joined him on-stage, as did Jay Darlington, all of whom Gallagher had previously worked with while he was still a member of Oasis.
 He played a mostly acoustic set, and played a variety of Oasis album tracks and B-sides.
 It was almost the same set he played at the Royal Albert Hall in 2007.
-Gallagher also joined friend Paul Weller onstage in London on 21 April 2010, and played the Oasis song "Mucky Fingers" and a song he co-wrote with Weller, "Echoes Round the Sun".
+Gallagher also joined his friend Paul Weller onstage in London on 21 April 2010, playing the Oasis song "Mucky Fingers" and a song he co-wrote with Weller, "Echoes Round the Sun".

-Gallagher confirmed that he would be returning to the studio in August 2010 to record drums for an unnamed artist, later confirmed to be Paul Weller.
+Gallagher confirmed that he would be returning to the studio in August 2010 to record drums for an unnamed artist, later confirmed to be Weller.
 He also denied rumours that he would be the Best Man for Russell Brand's marriage to Katy Perry.
 In August, it was mentioned on a UK Music blog, Sourmash Music, that Gallagher had been working with Liverpool group the Sand Band.
 Lead singer David McDonnell has been co-writing with Gallagher and are looking to collaborate on future solo projects together.

 On 24 November 2010, Miles Kane revealed that Gallagher sang on a track from his debut solo album titled My Fantasy.
 Kane also revealed that he will appear on Gallagher's forthcoming album, playing guitar.

 On 10 February 2011, Gallagher stated he had "not even started" his first solo record, despite Liam rumouring that he 'swiped' material from the Dig Out Your Soul sessions.
 "I am not recording new stuff, not just yet," he said to Talksport.
 "It'll be out when it's finished I guess.
 Well I've not even started it, so I don't know."